eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 authenticated Relying Party, will be specified in a technical specification.
 For more information, see [Topic 44](./annexes/annex-2/annex-2-high-level-requirements.md#a2344-topic-44---relying-party-registration-certificates).

-##### 6.6.3.4 Wallet Unit evaluates disclosure policy embedded in attestation, if present
+##### 6.6.3.4 Wallet Unit evaluates embedded disclosure policy, if present

-During attestation issuance, an Attestation Provider optionally has embedded a disclosure policy in the attestation.
-Such an embedded disclosure policy contains rules determining which types of Relying Party are allowed by the Attestation Provider to receive specific attributes from the attestation.
-Note that the [European Digital Identity Regulation] does not contain a requirement for PIDs to be able to contain an embedded disclosure policy, but only for QEAAs and PuB-EAAs.

-If a policy is present in the attestation, the Wallet Unit evaluates the policy, together with data obtained from the Relying Party, to determine whether the Attestation Provider allows this Relying Party to receive the requested attributes.
-Data obtained from the Relying Party may be included in an attribute certificate comparable to the registration certificate discussed in the previous section.
-Such an attribute certificate may have been issued to the Relying Party by the Attestation Provider itself.
-In any case, the Wallet Unit authenticates any data obtained from the Relying Party before using it.
+During attestation issuance, an Attestation Provider optionally created an embedded disclosure policy for the attestation, see [Section 6.6.2.7](#6627-provisioning-embedded-disclosure-policies).
+If such a policy is present for the requested attestation, the Wallet Unit evaluates the policy, together with information in the access certificate or the registration certificate presented by the Relying Party, to determine whether the
+Attestation Provider allows this Relying Party to receive the requested attestation.
+Note that the Wallet Unit verifies the authenticity of these certificates before using any data contained in them.

-The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of advice, when requesting User approval.
-For example, "The issuer of your medical data does not want you to present \<attribute names\> to
+The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of an advice, when requesting User approval.
+For example, "The issuer of your medical data does not want you to present data from \<attestation name\> to
 \<Relying Party name\>.
 Do you want to continue?"
 Note that the User can overrule the disclosure policy evaluation outcome.

 For more details on the embedded disclosure policy, see [Topic 43](./annexes/annex-2/annex-2-high-level-requirements.md#a2343-topic-43---embedded-disclosure-policies).
-This topic will be further discussed with Member States for ARF 2.0.

 ##### 6.6.3.5 Wallet Unit obtains User approval for presenting selected attributes